Transparency issues

 You can compare the lighting in individual Action Stages and Adventure Fields by going to level comparison pages using the top menu.

 Textures that were reused from the original Dreamcast game (which make up the majority of textures in SADX) were recompressed each time the game was ported to a platform that used a different texture format.
 The Dreamcast’s native PVR format is rather limited and allows only a couple of texture formats.
-The Gamecube’s GVR format is more flexible than PVR, and allows several more texture formats.
+The Gamecube’s GVR format is more flexible than PVR, and allows several more texture formats, however its pixel formats are different and in a way more limited than PVR.
 Both formats are lossy (unlike BMP or PNG for example), which means some source information will be lost when a texture is saved in a format like that.
-The developers of the original game handled PVR limitations with great care (or they just had good conversion tools), and the Dreamcast version has pretty sharp textures for an old and limited format like PVR.
-Normally there would be no issue with converting a PVR texture into some other format.
-But in SADX there is visible quality loss.
+The Dreamcast version has pretty sharp textures for an old and limited format like PVR.
+Normally there would be no issue with converting a PVR texture into some other format, but in SADX there is visible quality loss.
 Let’s see why.

 Here are the most common PVR texture formats used in the Dreamcast version: